16- Day Pilgrimage: Slovakia, Poland, Prague, Austria, Budapest

 DAY 01:

-Make your way to your local airport where you will board your overnight flight(s) to Warsaw.
+Make your way to your local airport where you will board your overnight flight(s) to Krakow International Airport.

 DAY 02: